-The Physics course aims to provide students an ability to understand the physical world around them, from the minute kingdom of sub-atomic particles to the colossal scales of the solar system and universe.
-We seek to create informed and considered decision makers who can weigh-in on scientific topics and feel confident experimenting and testing hypothesis.
-Physics at BWS offers a knowledge-rich curriculum which provides everyone the chance to develop their understanding of scientific processes and skills through lots of hands-on experimentation.
-At BWS problem solving, both theory and mathematical, is at the heart of study and we strive to create enthusiastic and passionate physicists.
+The Physics course aims to provide students an ability to understand the physical world around them, from the minute kingdom of sub-atomic particles to the colossal scales of our solar system and even the universe itself.
+We seek to create well informed and considered decision makers who can contribute to scientific debate and feel confident when experimenting and testing hypothesis.
+Physics at BWS offers a knowledge rich curriculum replete with mathematical challenges which provide all learners the chance to develop their understanding of scientific processes and skills through hands-on experimentation.
+At BWS problem solving, both theoretical and mathematical, is at the heart of study and we strive to create enthusiastic and passionate physicists.